Thermal stress: Thermal expansion and contraction

 When $T_f$ is greater than $T_0$, the constraints exert a compressive force on the material.
 The opposite happens while cooling; when $T_f$ is less than $T_0$, the stress will be tensile.
 A welding example involves heating and cooling of metal which is a combination of thermal expansion, contraction, and temperature gradients.
 After a full cycle of heating and cooling, the metal is left with residual stress around the weld.

 Thermal shock

 This is a combination of a large temperature gradient due to low thermal conductivity, in addition to rapid change in temperature on brittle materials.
-The change in temperature causes stresses on the surface that are in tension, which encourages crack formation and propagation.
+Rapid cooling of the surface causes stresses on the surface that are in tension, which encourages crack formation and propagation.
 Ceramics materials are usually susceptible to thermal shock.
 An example is when glass is heated up to a high temperature and then quickly quenched in cold water.
 As the temperature of the glass falls rapidly, stresses are induced and causes fractures in the body of the glass which can be seen as cracks or even shattering in some cases.